Helicopter and ground vehicle—each one is a gleaming model of advanced ICU care and safety.

 Our ambulances aren’t your typical ambulances—all of our air and ground vehicles are fully equipped for ICU-level patient care.
 But equally important, they’re models of safety, too.
 Knowing this reassures our crews and makes it easier for them to concentrate on their work.

-Altogether, we maintain three helicopters, one fixed-wing turbo-prop airplane and six critical care ground transport vehicles.
+Altogether, we maintain three helicopters and seven critical care ground transport vehicles.
 Not only does the size of the fleet allow us to help as many patients as possible, it gives us the ability to send the right vehicle to the right patient at the right time.

 By far the majority of our missions are inter-hospital transports.
 In fact, we put over 194,000 miles on our ground vehicles every year taking ground patients — the very sickest of the sick — from sending hospitals to the care they need.